poljar/weechat-matrix/README.md

 Configuration is completed primarily through the Weechat interface.
 First start Weechat, and then issue the following commands:

-1. Start by loading the Weechat-Matrix plugin:
+1. Start by loading the Weechat-Matrix script:

        /script load matrix.py